langchain-ai/langgraph/docs/docs/concepts/memory.md

 **How are memories managed?**

 Memories can be managed in different ways.
 For example, memories can be a single, continuously updated "profile" of well-scoped and specific information about a user, organization, or other entity (including the agent itself).
 Alternatively, memories can be a collection of documents that are continuously updated and extended over time.
 We expand on both approaches in the [remember a profile](#manage-individual-profiles) and [managing a collection of memories](#manage-a-collection-of-memories) sections below.

-**How are memories presented?**

-Presenting memories is intimately connected to [the type of memory](#memory-types)!
-For example, [Episodic Memory](#memory-types) with AI agents often uses prior actions to guide future actions.
-In this case, memories can be presented as [few-shot examples](https://python.langchain.com/docs/concepts/few_shot_prompting/), as we expand on in [this section](#few-shot-examples).
-Alternatively, [Procedural Memory](#memory-types) with AI agents often involves reflecting on past actions [and allowing the agent to update its own instructions](https://www.youtube.com/watch?v=Vn8A3BxfplE), as we discuss in [this section](#update-own-instructions).

 ### Memory types